ledgetech/ledge/README.md

 `default: cache_key_spec = { "scheme", "host", "uri", "args" },`

 Specifies the format for creating cache keys.
-The default spec, shown above will create keys in Redis similar to:
+The default spec above will create keys in Redis similar to:

 ```
 ledge:cache:http:example.com:/about::
 ledge:cache:http:example.com:/about:p=2&q=foo:
 ```

-The list of available string identifieres in the spec is:
+The list of available string identifiers in the spec is:

 * `scheme` either http or https
 * `host` the hostname of the current request